Jump to a section

 Scaling a business will typically soak up cash - as your marketing dollars typically leave the business before cash from the customers you acquire from that marketing comes in.
 Additionally, scaling will likely require capital expenditure and hiring up, which all use up cash.

 Planning and managing your cash flow will ensure that you can continue to successfully operate as a business.
 You can look at a wide range of possible funding sources to improve your business’s liquidity - including the Capital on Tap Business Credit Card, issued by WebBank.
-This line of credit will give you unlimited free 1.5% cashback, $200 back if you spend $15,000 in your first three months, and credit limits of up to $50,000 - all of which should help to relieve pressure on your cash flows.
+This line of credit will give you unlimited 1.5% cash back on purchases, with the ability to elevate to 2% cash back when you opt into weekly AutoPay.
+Benefit from credit limits up to $50,000 - helping to relieve pressure on your cash flows.